 Start A Reseller Hosting Company:

 If you work in online or digital marketing, you’ll come across companies that aren’t sure how to handle the hosting part of their operations.
 Offer to assist them in both marketing and hosting through a reseller hosting company you launch.
-When you have processes in place, maintaining several sites is actually fairly simple.
+Maintaining several sites is fairly simple when you have processes in place.

 It may take a little imagination to figure out how to be varied in some cases.
 In reality, if you find something that completely matches your brand and it’s a specialty, it’s well worth your effort.